 In this section, well be discussing all the wonderful similarities of these two dogs.
 And trust me, there are plenty of similar aspects in regards to temperament, appearance and history.

 The most obvious similarity may be the fact that both dogs were (and still are) bred to pull sleds around the arctic circle.
+Many dog breeds are “capable” of pulling sleds, such as the Samoyed or the Greenland dog.
+But few are as good as these two.

 Though both of these dog breeds share this same instinctive dog intelligence (innate ability), there are key differences in performance.
 Each dog specializes in their role.